Transient dynamics of subradiance and superradiance in open optical ensembles: Discussion

-{\it Discussion.} Our computational approach and software available in~\cite{connor_glosser_2018_1246090} allows us to understand the transient response of ensembles of optical emitters following a laser pulse excitation.
+Our computational approach and software available in~\cite{connor_glosser_2018_1246090} allows us to understand the transient response of ensembles of optical emitters following a laser pulse excitation.
 We observe superradiant and subradiant emission, and synchronized oscillations.
 Long-established studies have shown the usefulness of semiclassical models of superradiance~\cite{stroud1972superradiant,rehler1971superradiance}.
-However, by accounting for the mutual coupling of emitters, our formulation precisely describes local field inhomogeneity, which reduces the superradiant emission in favor of configuration-dependent subradiant emission.
-We found that, due to electromagnetic coupling and spatial randomness, superradiance is fragile even in the presence of identical emitters for ensembles of size comparable to $\lambda/2$.
-Subradiance, on the other hand, leads to a build-up of slowly decaying population inversion, which is maximized at small dipole values and large density, as shown in Fig.~\ref{fig:rho_delta_plt}.
-Our findings are consistent with recent experiments in Rydberg atoms where the atom-atom electromagnetic coupling led to superradiance decoherence~\cite{suarez2022superradiance}, and the significant deviations observed in quantum dots~\cite{scheibner2007superradiance} from the ideal $N^2$ dependence.
-When decaying, groups of dots exhibit synchronized oscillations that become more irregular and for larger dipoles and density, suggesting transitions towards chaotic dynamics~\cite{liu2014dicke}.
+However, by accounting for the mutual coupling of emitters, our formulation precisely describes local field inhomogeneity.
+We found that superradiance is significantly affected by randomness in electromagnetic coupling.
+Subradiance leads to a build-up of slowly decaying population inversion, which is maximized at small dipole values and large density, as shown in Fig.~\ref{fig:rho_delta_plt}.
+Our findings are consistent with recent experiments in Rydberg atoms where the atom-atom electromagnetic coupling led to superradiance decoherence~\cite{suarez2022superradiance}, and the significant deviations observed in quantum dots~\cite{scheibner2007superradiance} from the ideal dependence.
+When decaying, groups of dots exhibit synchronized oscillations that become irregular for larger dipoles and density, suggesting transitions towards chaotic dynamics~\cite{liu2014dicke}.
 Energy inhomogeneous broadening contributes to the suppression of superradiance in favor of subradiance.
 However, we found that the subradiance emission peaks at small levels of energy broadening, as the overall population inversion created by a pulse decreases for large broadening (Fig.~\ref{fig:rho_delta_plt}).
-These findings could help design optical systems where highly-entangled subradiant collective states dominate the light emission.